100 Notable alumni of

 -

 Steven Funaki Paea He Ofa Ki Loa Adams is a New Zealand professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
-After playing one season with the Wellington Saints, in 2011, Adams moved to the United States in 2012 to play college basketball for Pittsburgh.
+A center, Adams has played for four NBA teams since making his NBA debut in 2013.

 -